Found Near You

 Letter and word recognition and formation, segmenting words into sounds, and putting sounds together to make words are all ways that children learn to succeed at written communication.

-The HighScope educational philosophy provides the foundation for our Young Achievers™ curriculum.
-Active learning is the defining element of the HighScope approach—giving students direct, hands-on experiences with materials, people and ideas—along with the Plan-Do-Review process.
-Meanwhile, children work toward milestones across 10 development scales, through customized lessons generated from our digital lesson planning tool.
+Active learning is the defining element of our approach—giving students direct, hands-on experiences with materials, people and ideas.
+Children work toward milestones across 10 development scales, through customized lessons generated from our digital lesson planning tool.

 Planning, setting goals, and interacting with others and the environment.